kaltura/playkit-js-ui/docs/ui-components.md

 See [here](configuration.md#configuicomponents) detailed documentation about the available options.

-### Injecting a component into preset container
+### Injecting a component into preset area

 Let's say that we want to add new component into the bottom-bar in preset 'playback'.
-Navigate to the preset sources to figure out the name of the preset and of the container you want to inject into:
+Navigate to the preset sources to figure out the name of the preset and of the area you want to inject into:

 1. Open [playback.js](../src/ui-presets/playback.js).
 2. Search for `displayName` property assignment (usually at the bottom of the file) - this is the preset name
-3. Search for the container you want to inject into and find its' `name` property - this is the container name
+3. Search for the area you want to inject into and find its' `name` property - this is the area name
 4. add new item into ui configuration > property `uiComponent` as shown below.

 ```javascript